plone/training/docs/volto_customization/installation.md

 To work on your project, you need to install both the frontend and backend.

-Change your current working directory to `tutorial-project`.
+Change your current working directory to `project-title`.

 ```shell
 cd tutorial-project